thevisad/seedbox-from-scratch/README.md

    - Upgrade webmin to 1.831
    - Upgrade jailkit to 2.19
    - Upgrade autodl-trackers to the latest version
-   - Upgrade PLEX to a Docker container version toallow multiple plex users per server
+   - Upgrade PLEX to a Docker container version to allow multiple plex users per server
    - Added libtorrent-0.13.6
    - Defaulted SABnzbd to off
    - Changed default SSH port to 22101